-ENGLISH 11/12 - ADVANCED PLACEMENT LANGUAGE & COMPOSITION 5 credits/year This yearlong college course is designed to prepare students for the AP Language and Composition exam given in May of each year.
+ENGLISH 11/12 - ADVANCED PLACEMENT LANGUAGE & COMPOSITION 130 5 credits/year This year-long college course is designed to prepare students for the AP Language and Composition exam given in May of each year.
 While engaging in the study of rhetoric, this course will focus primarily on the reading and writing of nonfiction.
-Through close readings of non-fiction texts, such as The Glass Castle, In Cold Blood, Outliers, and The Immortal LIfe of Henrietta Lacks, students will develop a keener sense of the methods and rhetorical strategies at work in successful writing.
+Through close readings of non-fiction texts, such as The Glass Castle, In Cold Blood, Outliers, and The Immortal Life of Henrietta Lacks, students will develop a keener sense of the methods and rhetorical strategies at work in successful writing.
 Students will read a variety of essays from a range of historical contexts and will immerse themselves in the process of writing as they try their hands at synthesis, argument, and analysis essays.
 Extensive reading and writing are expected from students throughout the course.
+Enrollment in the class should be confirmed via schedule selection in the prior school year, as the summer work is required and will inform year-long assessments and activities.
 Any student who enrolls in an AP course is required to take the AP exam in May.

-ENGLISH 11 - Honors 5 credits/year 131 Honors English stresses the chronological, as well as thematic, study of American literature.
+131 ENGLISH 11 - Honors

+5 credits/year Honors English stresses the chronological, as well as thematic, study of American literature.
 All genres are included.
 An understanding of Puritanism through the writing of Edwards, Taylor, and Bradstreet is stressed, as are the Romantic and Transcendental movements through the writing of Poe, Bryant, Emerson, and Thoreau.
-The writings of these 18th and 19th century writers are linked to the thinking and writing of 20th and 21st century writers in order to emphasize thematic and archetypal relevance.
+The writings of these 18th and 19th century writers are linked to the thinking and writing of 20th and 21st-century writers in order to emphasize thematic and archetypal relevance.
 These readings also serve as a background for the in-depth study of The Scarlet Letter, The Tempest by Shakespeare, Huckleberry Finn, A Separate Peace, The Great Gatsby, and The Catcher in the Rye.
 Students will also draw extensively on complex texts from Conversations in American Literature.
 Critical and expository essays ranging from five paragraphs to the formal paper are required.
 Some assignments include the use of supportive quotations and paraphrased passages from texts under study; others demand the use of outside sources-both text and online sources, and these online sources are often accessed via web searches and the literary website JSTOR.

 Additionally, students gather in groups to discuss, debate, come to a consensus, and report out on various literary challenges.
 Students in this course are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.
 Students will be asked to annotate texts frequently and independently.
 Weekly cumulative vocabulary is required.